noahgibbs/self_conscious_dgd/05_Tutorial.md

 ## Getting Started: Making a DGD Application

 I'll assume you've already got a functioning DGD installation.
 I'll also assume you have DGD and the Cloud Server cloned.
-See "Installing DGD" if you don't.
+See [Setting Up DGD](03_SettingUpDGD.md) if you don't.

 So let's look at how to run some DGD code.